José Mendoza (Honduran footballer)

-José Alberto Mendoza Posas (born 21 July 1989 in Olanchito, Yoro), known as José Mendoza, is a Honduran footballer who play as goalkeeper for C.D.
+José Alberto Mendoza Posas (born 21 July 1989), known as José Mendoza, is a Honduran footballer who play as goalkeeper for C.D.
 Olimpia.

 Club career

 Mendoza started his career at Platense and joined Marathón in summer 2012.

 International career

 Mendoza was called up by Emilio Umanzor to the Honduras U20 for the 2009 FIFA U-20 World Cup.
 On 30 December 2010, Mendoza was included by Juan de Dios Castillo in Honduras's 23-man squad for the 2011 Copa Centroamericana and he played at the 2012 Summer Olympics.

 Mendoza made his senior debut for Honduras in an October 2012 FIFA World Cup qualification match against Canada, his only cap as of February 2013.